I think people feel a little bit sorry for me that I homeschool.

 4. Making the Call about Illness

 Isn’t it stressful trying to decide if your kid really is sick?
-If they don’t have a fever and aren’t throwing up, its a bit of a guessing game.
+If they don’t have a fever and aren’t throwing up, it’s a bit of a guessing game.

-We look at their eyes, color of their cheeks, color of their snot, feel their head, listen to their cough, look at their throat, ask questions about tummy aches.
+We look at their eyes, the color of their cheeks, the color of their snot, feel their head, listen to their cough, look at their throat, and ask questions about tummy aches.
 We don’t want the guilt that comes with a call in the middle of the day to come pick them up…but we also don’t want our kids to think they can get out of school whenever they feel like it.

 With homeschooling, I no longer worry about any of that!
 Just the other day my daughter said she was feeling down but had no other symptoms.
 We went forward with school, and by mid-morning, she had a fever and felt terrible!

 If she were still in public school, I would have absolutely sent her to school that morning.
 I am so thankful she was not sitting at a desk and feeling this way because I made the wrong call.

 I vividly remember sitting at our breakfast table and battling over homework with my kindergartener.

 I did feel bad for this little 5-year-old who had to spend 7 hours in school and then come home to more work.